2024年10月14日月曜日

 On the other hand, medium- to long-term risks include concerns about the prolonged conflict in Ukraine, energy costs, financial instability and global economic slowdown due to rising interest rates, and the collapse of the real estate bubble and economic slowdown in China.
 This also raises concerns about the arrival of stagflation.
 In addition, geopolitical risks in East Asia and the Middle East continue to require attention.

-The difference in the yield spread between the Japanese and U.S. markets is 4.34 points undervalued in the Japanese market when the revised OECD nominal GDP forecast for 2025 is taken into account.
-The undervaluation is due to the difference between the S&P 500's P/E ratio of 21.3 and the Nikkei 225's P/E ratio of 17.0, the difference between the U.S. and Japanese interest rates, and the difference in GDP growth rates.
+The difference in the yield spread between the Japanese and U.S. markets is 4.36 points undervalued for the Japanese market when the OECD's nominal GDP forecast for 2025 is taken into account.
+The reason for the undervaluation is the difference between the S&P 500's P/E ratio of 23.7 and the Nikkei 225's P/E ratio of 15.6, the difference between the U.S. and Japanese interest rates, and the difference in GDP growth rates.

-From a fundamental perspective, the Japanese market can be said to be about 112,440 less attractive than the U.S. market.
-The weakness in the Japanese market was magnified last week.
+From a fundamental perspective, the Japanese market can be said to be about 82,130 yen less attractive than the U.S. market.
+Weakness in the Japanese market was somewhat magnified last week.

 [Conditions for Nikkei average rise]